2018 Wentworth by-election: Campaign

-Turnbull quit Australia for New York where he remained for the duration of the by-election, refusing requests to assist the Party in retaining its one-seat Parliamentary majority by campaigning for Sharma.
+After his resignation, Turnbull left Australia for New York and did not campaign for the Liberal Party's candidate Sharma in the by-election.
+This decision was criticised by some in the party who had hoped Turnbull would assist in retaining the one-seat Parliamentary majority.
 While in New York, Turnbull told an audience: "When you stop being prime minister, that's it.
 There is no way I'd be hanging around like embittered Kevin Rudd or Tony Abbott.
 Seriously, these people are like, sort of miserable, miserable ghosts."
 At the outset of Liberal preselection, he tweeted support for preselection of candidate Dave Sharma after Morrison had called for a female candidate.
 On October 18, he liked a tweet favouring Phelps.
 From New York, Turnbull lobbied his former colleagues to refer his leadership rival Peter Dutton to the High Court over his eligibility to sit in Parliament and tweeting "The point I have made to @ScottMorrisonMP and other colleagues is that given the uncertainty around Peter Dutton's eligibility, acknowledged by the Solicitor General, he should be referred to the High Court, as Barnaby was, to clarify the matter."
 In September 2018, it was reported that his son Alex Turnbull was supporting the Labor Party at the by-election.

 When announcing her campaign, Kerryn Phelps urged voters to "put the Liberals last".
 She later published how-to-vote cards giving the Liberals a preference above Labor.
 Phelps became a prominent candidate in the by-election, with it being suggested that her preferences would be able to get Sharma over the line.

-In response to Phelps directing her preferences to Liberal candidate Sharma, the ALP employed the strategy of "running dead" with the intent of seeing their candidate Tim Murray coming in third place which would result in ALP preferences being distributed to Phelps and helping her to win the seat.
+During the 2018 Wentworth by-election, after independent candidate Phelps directed her preferences to the Liberal candidate Sharma, the Australian Labor Party (ALP) adopted the strategy of "running dead".
+They hoped that their candidate, Tim Murray, would secure third place in the election, and that ALP preferences would then be redirected to Phelps to increase her chances of winning the seat.